 Two sought-after positions are paralegal and legal assistants because of their positive employment outlook and earning potential.
-Paralegals and legal assistants earn a median annual wage of $50,940, according to the Bureau of Labor Statistics (BLS), with the highest 10 percent earning more than $82,050.* The BLS also reports that employment of paralegals and legal assistants is expected to grow 12% from 2020-2030, creating more than 41,000 new jobs by 2030.* Discover how much paralegals make on average in each U.S. state.
+Paralegals and legal assistants earn a average annual wage of $62,840, according to the Bureau of Labor Statistics (BLS).* The BLS also reports that employment of paralegals and legal assistants is expected to grow 4% from 2022-2032 .* Discover how much paralegals make on average in each U.S. state.

 Paralegals vs. Legal Assistants